Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest ranked educational and research institution, with 28 000 students and 7000 employees.
 With its broad range of academic disciplines and internationally recognised research communities, UiO is an important contributor to society.

-Applications are invited for a position as Research Fellow in Special Needs Education to be based at the Department of Special Needs Education, Faculty of Educational Sciences, University of Oslo.
+Applications are invited for a 3 – 4 year position in a Research Fellowship as PhD Candidate in Special Needs Education to be based at the Department of Special Needs Education, Faculty of Educational Sciences, University of Oslo.

 More about the position

-The research fellow must take part in the Faculty’s approved PhD program and is expected to complete the project within the set fellowship period.
+The research fellow must take part in the Faculty’s approved PhD program and is expected to complete the doctoral project within the set fellowship period.
 The main purpose of the fellowship is research training leading to the successful completion of a PhD degree.
-For more information, please see our web site.
+The research fellow is expected to write a doctoral dissertation using data from the BetterReading project, focusing on some aspect of reading fluency development, assessment, or intervention.

-- Documented successful completion of a Master’s degree (120 ECTS) or an equivalent qualification in Psychology, Education, Cognitive Science, Neuroscience, Special Education, or related field.
+- Applicants must hold a Master’s degree (120 ECTS) or an equivalent qualification in Psychology, Education, Cognitive Science, Neuroscience, Special Education, or related field, with minimum grade B (ECTS grading scale) or equivalent.
 The Master’s degree must include a thesis of at least 30 ECTS

 - Fluent oral and written communication skills in English and Norwegian